 What to Expect When Pursuing a Master of Science in Health Informatics

-A Master of Science in Health Informatics (MHI) from Northern Kentucky University equips students with the tools to drive healthcare innovation and provides them with an understanding of the science behind the technology at the core of informatics.
+The M.S. in Health Informatics program from Northern Kentucky University (NKU) equips students with the tools to drive healthcare innovation and provides them with an understanding of the science behind the technology at the core of informatics.

-Students will not only learn how to analyze and interpret health informatics data, but also how to apply that data and the powerful insight modern analytics technologies provide to improve healthcare processes.
-In addition, they will learn how healthcare systems operate as well as ways to improve patient outcomes and how to empower providers to understand and use data to drive decision-making.
+Students will not only learn how to analyze and interpret health informatics data but also how to apply that data and the powerful insight modern analytics technologies provide to improve healthcare processes.
+In addition, they will learn how healthcare systems operate, ways to improve patient outcomes and how to empower providers to understand and use data to drive decision-making.

-The NKU MHI program is 100% online and consists of 11 courses.
+The NKU M.S. in Health Informatics program is 100% online and consists of 11 courses.
 These include seven core courses and three electives, as well as a capstone course.
-The program covers a number of areas, including:
+The program covers several areas, including:

 - Application techniques used to improve health informatics systems, such as joint application development and rapid application development